-Term Definition Electricity Act the Electricity Act 1989 (as amended).
-Environmental Statement (ES) The Statement submitted by the Company on 1 August 201 as part of the Application.
+Term Definition during the period in which licensed activities authorised under this licence are undertaken.
+Electricity Act the Electricity Act 1989 (as amended).
+Environmental Statement (ES) The Statement submitted by the Company on 1 August 2011 as part of the Application.
 Grouting Hose The means by which grout is inserted to the foundation.
 Inter-array cables Electricity cables connecting the WTGs.
 Licensable Marine Activity Any activity listed in section 21(1) of the 2010 Act. the Licensee Aberdeen Offshore Wind Farm Limited, a company registered in Scotland (registered number SC278869).
 Licensing Authority Scottish Ministers, as defined by the Marine Licence.
 It is important to note that Marine Scotland is acting on behalf of Scottish Ministers.
 Marine Licence Licence issued by the Scottish Ministers under Part 4 of the Marine (Scotland) Act 2010 for construction works and deposits of substances or objects in the Scottish Marine Area in relation to the Offshore Wind Farm and Export Cable Corridor.
 Marine Pollution Contingency Plan (MPCP) The Plan to be submitted for approval under Condition 3.1.11 of the Marine Licence.
 Navigational Safety Plan (NSP) The Plan to be submitted for approval under Condition 26 of the section 36 Consent.
-Offshore Consents Consent granted under section 36 of the Electricity Additional 1989 for the construction and operation of the EOWDC; Declarations granted under section 36A of the Electricity Act 1989 to extinguish public rights of navigation so far at they pass through those places within the territorial set where structures forming part of the Offshore Wind Farragree to be located; and Marine Licence under Part 4 of the Marine (Scotland) Additional 2010 for construction works and deposits of substances of objects in the Scottish Marine Area in relation to the Offshore Wind Farm and Export Cable Corridor.
+Offshore Consents Consent granted under section 36 of the Electricity Act 1989 for the construction and operation of the EOWDC; and Marine Licence under Part 4 of the Marine (Scotland) Act 2010 for construction works and deposits of substances or objects in the Scotlish Marine Area in relation to the Offshore Wind Farm and Export Cable Corridor.
 Offshore Export Cable (OEC) The offshore export cables (and all associated cable protections) connecting the WTGs to the onshore export cables.
 Offshore Export Cable Corridor (OECC) The consented area within which the offshore export cables will be laid up to MHWS.
-Offshore wind farm An offshore generating station which includes proposed WTGs, inter-array cables, meteorological masts and other
+Offshore wind farm An offshore generating station which includes proposed WTGs, inter-array cables, meteorological masts and other associated

-Term Definition associated and ancillary elements and works (such as metocean buoys).
+Term Definition and ancillary elements and works (such as metocean buoys).
 This includes all permanent and temporary works required.
 Planning Authorities Aberdeenshire Council and Aberdeen City Council.
 Offshore Environmental Management Plan (OEMP) The Plan to be submitted for approval under Condition 17 of the section 36 Consent.
 Section 36 Consent Consent granted under section 36 of the Electricity Act 1989 for the construction and operation of the EOWDC.
 Scottish Marine Area The area of sea within the seaward limits of the territorial sea of the United Kingdom adjacent to Scotland and includes the bed and subsoil of the sea within that area.
 Subcontractor Any Contractor/Supplier (individual or firm) providing services to the project, hired by the Contractors (not AOWFL).
 Supplementary Environmental Information Statement (SEIS) The Statement submitted to the Scottish Ministers by the Company on 6 th August 2012 as part of the Application.
 Foundation Term used to describe the combined suction bucket foundations, jacket substructure and transition piece components that together support the wind turbines. the Statement The UK Marine Policy Statement 2011.
 Target Burial Depth The burial depth that is planned for the cables to be installed to (distance from the sea bed level to the top of the cable).
 Vessel Management Plan (VMP) The Plan to be submitted for approval under Condition 24 of the Section 36 Consent. the Works The European Offshore Wind Deployment Centre electricity generating station in Aberdeen Bay, approximately 2 kilometres east of Blackdog, Aberdeenshire, as described by the Marine Licence.